External Quantum Information (University of Waterloo IQC)

 Who is this for

 Graduate students in physics, computer science, or mathematics who are building toward a research career in quantum information.
 The IQC graduate program is highly competitive and internationally recognised.
-Prospective graduate applicants will find these course materials essential for understanding what the program covers and for preparing applications.
+Prospective graduate applicants will find the program page and QIC course list useful for understanding what the program covers and for preparing applications.
 Researchers in adjacent areas looking to understand quantum information at the graduate level will also benefit significantly.

 Prerequisites